Who are we?

 - Communicate with relevant third-parties to support your treatment and manage risks (where necessary and agreed with you).

-I do not keep information for any longer than necessary.
+We do not keep information for any longer than necessary.

 Administrative data is retained for up to 6 years in line with HMRC guidance.
 Where it is not necessary to retain the data for 6 years, it is destroyed as soon as possible.

 - All electronic information is stored on encrypted devices which are backed up on a secure, GDPR-compliant electronic system.
+Client-side encryption protects your data from unauthorized access before it even leaves our NAS to be backed up on the cloud.

 - Any paper records will be kept secure in a locked filing cabinet with restricted access.